 If you’re looking for a fun little dog for lots of family fun, then the Jack a Bee is the pup for you.
 This Jack Russell cross Beagle dog has a fantastic personality.

-About the Jack a Bee breed
+Let's check out the Jack a Bee parents breed.

 Characteristics of the Jack a Bee

 These mixed breeds will be present in various colour combinations.
 Certainly, the most widespread colours are white and black, white and tan, white with black patches and black.

 Height Average: height of adult dog between 10 to 16 inches